 What can be done about cold sensitivity?

-very common.
-When not associated with actual decay or a broken tooth or
+the teeth, is very common.
+When not associated with actual decay or a broken

 I use local anesthetics only, no "gas" or general anesthetics.
 This

-will prescribe oral medication to control anxiety in patients who may
+will prescribe oral medication to control anxiety in patients who may need

 Does Dr. Thompson bleach teeth?

 Yes.
-I have been bleaching teeth effectively for over twenty
+I have been bleaching teeth effectively for over thirty years

-years

 using a tray technique.
-This is a very effective and, more
+This is a very effective and, more importantly,

-Are any of the metals used in fillings a risk to
+Are any of the metals used in fillings or crowns a risk to

-valid scientific evidence that metal alloys used in restoring
+valid scientific evidence that metal alloys used in restoring teeth pose any

-exist which can be used to restore teeth without silver alloy.
-Patients
+can be used to restore teeth without silver alloy or cast gold.
+Patients may

 Does Dr. Thompson refer to specialists?

 required by my patients in my practice there are times when patients will

 require the services of a specialist dentist.
-At that time I will
+At that time I will make the

 Does Dr. Thompson do implant dentistry?

-I do the restorative part of implants.
-The surgical phase of the
+restorative part of implants.
+The surgical phase of the implants is performed

-fail to keep an appointment with less than twenty-four hours notice will
+an appointment with less than twenty-four hours notice

 Can I pay for my services by credit card?